sfsu-csc-667-spring-2025-roberts/term-project-gator-tots/README.md

 - Implement game creation feature

+  - create field where game instances show in lobby with host and join buttons
+  - Show game instance with 'Game Name' and players (x/y) where x is current number of players and y is the max.
+    - password protected games would be denoted with a _, e.g. Game Lobby 1_ (3/8)
   - create game-creation form
-  - create field where game instances show in lobby
-    - make game create and game join buttons with proper routing
+    - Game Name: String
+    - Password (optional): String
+    - Min players (minimum 3): integer
+    - Max Players (maximum 8): integer
+    - Submit button 'Create Game'
   - make sure data is added to db upon creation
-  - have game instances show in the lobby
   - route game join and password prompt if game is protected
   - add 'start game' feature which initializes start of game
+    - alternative: only have num_players field and game starts automatically when desired number of players is reached.

 - Implement game-flow and game-logic

   - seat players in order of join
-  - once minimum number of players joined, host can 'start game'
+  - once minimum number of players joined, host can 'start game' (see alternative)
   - all cards of one deck are distributed among players in clockwise order (ascending order after the host), starting with host
   - player with ace of spades is prompted to go with the first turn
     - player has to play 1-4 cards